ericgj/ing/README.md

 Ing is a scripting and command-line API micro-toolkit designed around the following opinions:

-- **Ruby itself is a domain-specific language for scripting** (among other things), it has great facilities for dealing with filesystems, processes, network IO, interacting with the shell, etc;
+- Ruby itself is a domain-specific language for scripting (among other things), it has great facilities for dealing with filesystems, processes, network IO, interacting with the shell, etc;

-- In addition, **Ruby's object model gives you most of what you need** for organizing your code into tasks to be run from the command line, for dependency management, handling errors, etc.
+- In addition, Ruby's object model gives you most of what you need for organizing your code into tasks to be run from the command line, for dependency management, handling errors, etc.

-- Sometimes **the functionality your tasks implement you want to make use of within other programs, not only from the shell**.
+- Sometimes the functionality your tasks implement you want to make use of within other programs, not only from the shell.
 You don't want to have to either (a) wade through the scripting framework to figure out how to get to it, or (b) refactor your tasks into separate modules and classes.

-- **A framework (any framework, in any context) should not encourage bad design at the expense of supposed simplicity of the interface**.
+- A framework (any framework, in any context) should not encourage bad design at the expense of supposed simplicity of the interface.
 A framework should get out of the way as much as possible.

 ## Introduction